brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 18 bht.md

 # Ephesians 4:18 Commentary Help Text

 ## BHT:
-Wicked and unconverted individuals have their understanding darkened through ignorance, resulting in a complete lack of knowledge and insight into God's will.
-They are alienated from the life of God, completely disconnected from the divine and spiritual realm.
-This is due to the hardness of their hearts, as their callousness and lack of sensitivity creates a void where there can be no sense or life.
+Human understanding is described as being darkened and ignorant, lacking both intellectual and spiritual clarity.
+This state stems from being separated from the life of God, resulting in a deep-rooted ignorance and a hardened heart.
+It is a state void of God's light and knowledge of His will, completely alienated from the divine and spiritual life.
+This ignorance and hardness of heart are intertwined, as a callous and senseless heart cannot truly experience life.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: